poser55/linked-db-rows/README.md

 in the  org.oser.tools.jdbc.DbExporterBasicTests#blog_artificialFk test.
 We added a new table `preferences` that holds the user preferences.
 There is no FK between the `user_table` and the `preferences` table.
 The test demonstrates how to add a virtual FK externally.
 CAVEAT: (1) one needs to define the FK on *both* tables, on the second one it is inverted (inverted = true).
 (2) one needs to get the existing FKs and can then add the new FK.

+#### Canonicalization of primary keys
+Two graphs may be equivalent given their contained data but just have different primary keys (if we assume that the primary keys do not hold business meaning, beyond mapping rows).
+This feature allows to convert a record to a canonical form (that is assumed to be the same even if the primary keys vary).
+Id orders are determined based on the original order in the database (so assuming integer primary keys this should be stable for equality).
+We do not use any data in the records to determine the order.
+Refer to `RecordCanonicalizer.canonicalizeIds()` for more details.

+#### Deleting a graph
+Refer to `DbExporter.getDeleteStatements()`.
+It does a db export first (using all the parameters of DbExporter).
+You should check that the export to json is correct first!
+CAVEAT: `DbExporter.deleteRecursively()` really DELETES data!

 #### Sakila database example
 The Sakila demo database https://github.com/jOOQ/jOOQ/tree/main/jOOQ-examples/Sakila is used in tests (the arrays fields are disabled for inserts)